About the Petty

-Sometimes called a utility knife, the Petty is a smaller version of chefs knife but is bigger than a paring knife.
 The Petty fits in small places that require more dexterity than bigger chefs knives while handling bigger jobs than a paring knife can take care of.
-The Petty will soon become the go to knife in your kitchen.
-The difference will be felt right away when a hand forged Japanese petty knife of incomparable sharpness is used for smaller precision tasks such as peeling, trimming, and slicing small fruits and vegetables to handling bigger tasks as a small chefs knife.
-A razor sharp petty knife can intricately carve and style vegetables and fruits for beautiful presentations and garnishes, performing just as well for bigger jobs such as preparing meals.
+Its incomparable sharpness is used for smaller precision tasks such as peeling, trimming, and slicing small fruits and vegetables as well as for handling bigger tasks as a small chefs knife.
+It will soon become the go to knife in your kitchen.

 Today, your knives are being forged by the 26th, 27th, and 28th swordsmith.

 - Takuzo Moritaka (the master and 26th swordsmith) is still there but about to retire, while his two sons:

 - his younger brother Teruhiro Moritaka (28th swordsmith) continue on the family tradition.

 There is no assembly line at this factory – just artists at work.
 And we have imported these knives directly from the Moritaka family.
 Please note, that each knife has slightly different appearance and size because the blade is hand-crafted and the handle is natural wood.